Skoda Kodiaq SUV review

-The Sportline model gets a sporty styling pack and some motorsport-inspired interior touches, while the Edition is a luxury trim level and brings leather upholstery and extra safety kit, together with its own exterior look.
-It sits just below the flagship L&K trim, with a panoramic sunroof, chrome grille, front parking sensors, ambient lighting, a heated windscreen, interior upgrades and Canton stereo.
+The Sportline model gets a sporty styling pack and some motorsport-inspired interior touches.
+It sits below the flagship L&K trim, which gets a panoramic sunroof, chrome grille, front parking sensors, ambient lighting, a heated windscreen, interior upgrades and Canton stereo.
 They feature some desirable upgrades, but also make the Kodiaq uncomfortably expensive, so we’d recommend sticking with the SE L and some well-chosen options instead.

 After crash-testing by independent organisation Euro NCAP, the Kodiaq received a five-star rating thanks to the impressive protection it offers adult and child occupants, with extra credit awarded for a standard automatic emergency braking system.
 This reinforces the big Skoda’s position as a top-value, family-friendly SUV.
 The Kodiaq has certainly impressed in our 2021 Driver Power owner satisfaction survey, finishing sixth place out of 75 cars ranked.
 The Skoda brand came in an equally reassuring fifth place.